 - Spring: Late January to mid-May

 - Advising Tips: If a course is not listed in a department offered at the Claremont Colleges, students are advised to consult carefully with the Registrar about eligibility for credit at Scripps.
 Students have to complete a petition process through the Registrar's Office for courses from abroad to fulfill the Gender and Women's Studies general education requirement.
-However, the following courses have already been petitioned by previous students so a petition is no longer required for these: Women, Art, Identity; Women and Leadership; Masculinities in Sweden; Gender and Sexuality in Scandinavia; Psychology of Human Sexuality.
+However, the following courses have been previously approved: Women, Art, Identity; Women and Leadership; Masculinities in Scandinavia; Gender and Sexuality in Scandinavia; Psychology of Human Sexuality.
+Additionally, GPA below 8.25 requires a reference.
+For Courtauld or Amsterdam, GPA below 9.0 requires a 2nd reference.

 - Visa Information: Participants must obtain a Residence Permit, the equivalent of a visa, to be in Denmark as a full-time student.
 DIS provides assistance with this process after acceptance to the program.
 Students will be billed by DIS for the $300 residency fee.